 If commuting is a vital part of your life, search out cheaper alternatives to driving so your car can catch a break.

 Before the pandemic, telecommuting was a request that most businesses only played with as a perk.
-Today, many businesses see the benefit of working from home as both a way to save money for both the business and employer as well as a way of keeping employees happier.
+Today, many businesses see the benefit of working from office to home as both a way to save money for both the business and employer as well as a way of keeping employees happier.

 Bike Or Walk To Work When Possible